 The initial phase of the study consists of two annual waves of data collection from a representative sample of over 13,000 young people in Year 11 in the academic year 2020-21 across England.

-Fieldwork for the study, known as ‘Horizons’ to its participants, began in autumn 2021, when the cohort started Year 12 or equivalent, surveying these young people, along with their parents.
+Fieldwork for wave 1 of the study, known as ‘Horizons’ to its participants, began in autumn 2021, when the cohort started Year 12 or equivalent.
+Data collection for wave 2 started in autumn 2022, when the group were in Year 13 or equivalent.
+Both waves included surveys of young people, along with their parents.

 COSMO Cohort Timeline